ocharles/blog/posts/2013-08-01-getting-started-with-netwire-and-sdl.md

 ----
-title: Getting Started with Netwire and SDL
+title: "Getting Started with Netwire and SDL"
 ----

 Game programming is often seen as a challenging problem in Haskell, and it